The Rawnsley Rhinoplasty Difference

 Dr. Rawnsley feels strongly that your appearance after rhinoplasty should be a natural one, and not "surgerized."
 Patients' desire to have surgery to improve one's appearance should not result in looking as if they have had surgery.
 This principle guides Dr. Rawnsley's aesthetic judgement.
 To help patient's gain a realistic expectation of results for their rhinoplasty, Dr. Rawnsley uses digital morphing technology with every patient.
 This allows Dr. Rawnsley both to share his aesthetic vision and understand and analyze his patient's needs.

 Also known as "Scar-less Rhinoplasty," the "Closed" approach leaves no visible scar as all incisions are made inside the nose.
-About 85% of Dr. Rawnsley's patients are candidates.
-The other 15% either require an "open" approach, due to its greater visibility.
-Dr. Rawnsley performs rhinoplasty through an "open" approach for severe asymmetries, difficult tip deformities or, more often, for corrective revision rhinoplasty surgery to correct complications from surgery by other surgeons.
+About 85% are candidates for the closed or endonasal approach to rhinoplasty.
+The other 15% require an "open" approach.
+Dr. Rawnsley performs rhinoplasty through an "open" approach for severe asymmetries, difficult tip deformities or, more often, for corrective revision rhinoplasty surgery to improve other surgeons' work.

 So what's the difference between "Open" and "Closed" Rhinoplasty?

-"Open" Rhinoplasty, technically called "External" Rhinoplasty, has become a popular approach in which the connective skin between the two nostrils is cut, allowing the surgeon to lift and pull the nasal skin back to expose the entire nose.
+"Open" Rhinoplasty, technically called "External" Rhinoplasty, has become a popular approach in which the columellar skin between the two nostrils is cut, allowing the surgeon to lift the nasal skin back to expose the entire structure of the nose.
 Many surgeons use this approach because it is technically easier to learn.
 While this approach is useful in the more difficult nose, this greater visibility comes with its costs.
-Though the surgeon is then able to see exactly what they are doing, what they aren't able to see is how each cut and shaving is affecting the overall outcome due to the increased swelling and distortion that occurs with this approach.
+Though the surgeon is then able to see exactly what he is doing, what he isn't able to see is how each cut and shaving is affecting the overall outcome due to the increased swelling and distortion that occurs with this approach.
 This approach leads to more prolonged swelling after surgery as well.
-The scar is left in the skin between the nostrils is usually acceptable, though occasionally is prominent and requires revision.
+While the scar left in the skin between the nostrils is usually acceptable, occasionally it is prominent and requires revision.

-People aren't learning this technique anymore since it is difficult."Closed" Rhinoplasty, technically called Endonasal Rhinoplastiy, requires that the surgeon operate through an incision inside the nose, with a much more limited view.
+"Closed" Rhinoplasty, technically called "Endonasal" Rhinoplasty, requires that the surgeon operate through an incision inside the nose, with a much more limited view.
 This technique is much more difficult to learn, and requires years of experience to perfect.
 This method has some advantages, however, including the surgeon's ability to immediately and more accurately see and adjust the results of rhinoplasty while in surgery, allowing both technique and visual aesthetics to guide the procedure.
-The natural and stabilizing attachments of the skin to underlying structures can be maintained when possible, resulting in more consistent results.
+The natural and stabilizing attachments of the skin to underlying structures can be maintained as much as possible, resulting in more consistent results.
 After endonasal rhinoplasty, swelling is less and there is no visible scar.